Click on one of the three links below to download the publications.

 Alaniz, Ryan.
 2004.
 “Addiction to the Bean: Guatemala’s Historical Dependency and the Current Coffee Crisis.”
 Santa Barbara : University of California , Santa Barbara .
 (Master’s Thesis)

-From Tradgedy to Opportunity: Long-term community development in post-disaster resettlemetns in Honduras
+From Tragedy to Opportunity: Long-term community development in post-disaster resettlements in Honduras

 Recent natural disasters have spurred debates about how non-governmental organizations (NGOs) should respond with long-term development strategies in post-disaster communities.
 Such debates are particularly important given the increasing role of NGOs in development and enduring questions concerning bases of effective community development.
-For my dissertation, I will conduct a comparative case study of two Honduran communities destroyed by Hurricane Mitch in 1998 and rebuilt by two different NGOs (the Red Cross of Honduras and Fundacion Cristo de El Picacho) in subsequent years.
-My doctoral research will combine field surveys, interviews, ethnography, and archival research in an analysis of the internal and external processes involved in building and developing these two communities eight years after the hurricane.
+For my dissertation I conducted a comparative case study of seven Honduran communities destroyed by Hurricane Mitch in 1998 and built by seven different NGOs in subsequent years.
+My doctoral research combined field surveys, interviews, ethnography, and archival research in an analysis of the internal and external processes involved in building and developing these two communities eight years after the hurricane.